nodejs/node/doc/api/stream.md

 It is recommended that errors occurring during the processing of the `writable._write()` and `writable._writev()` methods are reported by invoking the callback and passing the error as the first argument.
-This will cause an `'error'` event to be emitted by the `Writable`.
+This will cause an `'error'` event to be emitted by the `Writable`, unless the `'error'` event has already been previously emitted on the instance.
 Throwing an `Error` from within `writable._write()` can result in unexpected and inconsistent behavior depending on how the stream is being used.
 Using the callback ensures consistent and predictable handling of errors.

 If a `Readable` stream pipes into a `Writable` stream when `Writable` emits an error, the `Readable` stream will be unpiped.